-Many may think twice to travel to Cuba for their honeymoon, but it’s an absolutely beautiful place.
-And it’s a safe country as well.
-You will come across scammers, but it’s quite common in any tourist destination, so just be alert.
+And Cuba is a relatively safe country as well.
+You will come across scammers, but they are quite common in any tourist destination, so just be alert.

-If you do decide to visit Cuba for your holiday, there are a few rules and codes that you may have to adhere to that you may not find in other honeymoon destinations, such as clothing preferences.
-But it doesn’t affect the experience in any way.
+If you do decide to visit Cuba for your holiday, there are a few rules and codes you may have to abide by, such as clothing preferences; but it doesn’t affect the experience in any way.

 Which Destination Is Better, Cuba Or Jamaica?

-Why is Jamaica better?
-Jamaica is smaller than Cuba in size, which makes it easier to travel around and explore a larger number of sites in fewer hours.
-The beaches in Jamaica are gorgeous and less crowded compared to famous beaches in Cuba’s heart, Havana.
-Those looking for a resort experience would surely enjoy the Caribbean tropical ambience in Jamaica, and the food is much spicier and flavorful compared to the food in Cuba.
+Those looking for a resort experience would surely enjoy the Caribbean tropical ambience in Jamaica, and the food is much spicier and more flavorful compared to the food in Cuba.